-You can still use your "Legacy" RefWorks account, but it will be phased out by January 2018, so you may want to move your account to the New RefWorks.
+You can still use your "Legacy" RefWorks account, but it will be phased, so you may want to move your account to the New RefWorks.
 Using both old and New RefWorks within one document in Write-n-Cite can cause problems, so finish your projects before making the switch.

 How to Transfer Citations from Legacy to New Account

 If you had an account in the old version of RefWorks you will need to transition to the new version.
 Login to your RefWorks account from the main login page and then click the link in the far upper left corner of your account screen that reads, "Move to the newest version of RefWorks from ProQuest" to transfer all of your citations.